nazmulb/feathersjs/README.md

-# feathersjs
+# FeathersJS

-FeathersJS: A framework for real-time applications and REST APIs
+A framework for real-time applications and REST APIs